Ear Discharge: A Merck Manual of Patient Symptoms podcast

 Interpretation of findings:

 Otoscopic examination can usually diagnose perforated TM, external otitis media, foreign body, or other uncomplicated sources of otorrhea.
-Some findings are highly suggestive (see Table 2: Approach to the Patient With Ear Problems: Some Causes of Ear Discharge).
+Some findings are highly suggestive (see see Some Causes of Ear Discharge).
 Other findings are less specific but indicate a more serious problem that involves more than a localized external ear or middle ear disorder: